HarshaKy/chat-socket-io/README.md

 # chat-socket-io
 A chat app built using socket.io.
 Users can join a chatroom by entering a username and the room name and chat with users already in the room.
+Users can also send their location.
+This was implemented using geolocation API.

+Socket.io was used to manage rooms and its corresponding users.
+Messages sent between users is also done using Socket.io.
+Also keeps track of users in any room at any given instance of time.

 Deployed on heroku - https://harsha-chat-socketio.herokuapp.com/